tonyloba/car_test/README.md

 //Readme

-Testing function shouldBuyCar using CHAI library.
+Testing function shouldBuyCar using MOCHA and CHAI library.